jdietrichdev/simple-package/README.md

 #### Additional Configuration Updates (optional)

 1. Build configuration using the `tsconfig.*.json` files
-    - `tsconfig.base.json` - General build configuration (rules, files, etc)
+    - `tsconfig.json` - General build configuration (rules, files, etc)
-    - `tsconfig.cjs.json` - Configuration for building package for CommonJS modules
+    - `config/tsconfig.cjs.json` - Configuration for building package for CommonJS modules
-    - `tsconfig.esm.json` - Configuration for building package for ECMAScript modules
+    - `config/tsconfig.esm.json` - Configuration for building package for ECMAScript modules
-1. ESLint configuration using the `.eslintrc` and `.prettierrc` files
+1. ESLint configuration using the `config/.eslintrc` file
 1. Unit test configuration
-    - Update `.mocharc.json` to update configuration for Mocha
+    - Update `config/.mocharc.json` to update configuration for Mocha
-    - Remove `.mochrc.json` and configure another testing framework
+    - Remove `config/.mochrc.json` and configure another testing framework
 1. Release configuration using `release.config.js`
-1. Commitlint configuration (used for validating commit messages) using `commitlint.config.js`
+1. Commitlint configuration (used for validating commit messages) using `config/commitlint.config.js`
 1. [Husky](https://typicode.github.io/husky/#/) configuration

-### Create NPM Token
+#### Create NPM Token

 In order for the release step to run successfully, you must create a token in NPM that will allow you to publish the package as part of your release pipeline.